Southern Ring Road, Erode

-The Outer Ring Road is a 15 km long semi ring road laid around the South Indian city of Erode in Tamil Nadu.
+The Erode South Ring Road or Southern Ring Road is a 15 km long semi ring road laid around the South Indian city of Erode in Tamil Nadu.
 It passes through the southern suburbs of the city connecting it with Namakkal district in the east.

 The state government of Tamil Nadu has sanctioned the project in 2006, with a funding of ₹85 crore, with a land acquisition of 180 acres.
 Among which, ₹30 crore will be given as compensation for 120 acres of private patta land.

 Traffic in the City

 Erode, being the district headquarters and a major marketing hub in the region, has an extensive network of radial roads originating from core city and the growth of the city is along these transport corridors.
 This results in the rapid increase in traffic congestion inside the core city.
 Also, the number of trucks entering the city is significantly high.
 The narrow and congested city roads does not cater to the increasing traffic needs.
 This paved the need for developing better road infrastructure for vehicles travelling across Erode.